 - Install patches for your operating system, browser, and software to keep security current.

 While we’re talking about webcams, keep in mind your smartphone camera and any surveillance cameras need protection too.
+So, if you are wondering can hackers see you through your phone camera – they most definitely can.
 On your phone, keep your passcode private and make sure antivirus and security patching is up to date.
 With a surveillance system, always change the default password – you’d be amazed how many people don’t bother to do so – as that’s just making the hackers job easy for them!

 Want to be sure you’re not being spied on?
 Our IT experts can make sure you have a strong firewall in place to monitor network traffic and block suspicious activity.
 We can also ensure your antivirus and malware security is top notch.